 GRADE 9

 This course continues 8th grade American History and fulfills the Ohio graduation requirements and covers Reconstruction to the present.
 In addition this course examines historical documents in relation to historical events as we cover the United States' rise to a world power.
 The course will cover the social studies benchmarks set by the state of Ohio: history, people in societies, geography, economics, government, citizenship rights and responsibilities, and social studies skills and methods.
 Interpretation of primary source documents and map skills are an important part of this course.
 Content and skills are assessed through a wide range of evaluative measures including tests with objective and written responses, simulations, research or position papers, and class presentations.
 Required class.

 Prerequisite for CP: Because of the writing element and additional coursework expectations students must have carried a B average for their 8th grade history course.

 1 Credit

 MODERN WORLD HISTORY - C.P.
 OR GEN.

 GRADE 10

 This course examines world events from 1600 to the present.
 It explores the impact of the democratic and industrial revolutions, the forces that led to world domination by European powers, the wars that changed empires, the ideas that led to independence movements and the effects of global interdependence.
 The concepts of historical thinking introduced in earlier grades continue to build with students locating and analyzing primary and secondary sources from multiple perspectives to draw conclusions.

 Prerequisite: None 1 Credit

 AMERICAN GOVERNMENT - C.P.
 OR GEN.

 GRADE 11

 The course will pursue a deeper understanding of the institutions of American government in order to prepare the student to become an effective citizen in American society.
 This course analyzes the American political system.
 Students learn about theories of government, the origin of American government, the Constitution, federalism, and city, state, and national government.
 Students also will study financing government, political parties, voting and elections, and the media.
-Personal Finance will also be addressed.
 Course content and skills are assessed through a wide range of evaluative measures including tests with objective and written responses, simulations, research or position papers, and class presentations.
+End of Course exam will be given at the end of the year.
 Required class

 Prerequisite: None 1 Credit

 AMERICAN GOVERNMENT-SSCC PSCI 1104

 GRADE 11-12

 This course is a survey concerning the fundamental theories of American democracy.
-The role of government and its relationship with its constituents will be examined at length.
-Particular attention will be paid to the origin of federalism along with the concepts of civil liberties and civil rights.
-A strong emphasis will be placed on the various interpretations of the U.S. Constitution throughout the evolution of American political thought as well.
-In addition, the emergence of the federal bureaucracy as a major player in U.S. public policy concerns will be discussed.
+This course examines the institutions, processes, and influences of American political institutions and political behavior, including history and theories of American democracy, institutions of national government, federalism, and political processes (parties, elections, interest groups and public opinion).

+As a college-level course, students will be held to high expectations and mature responsibilities just like a college freshman.
+The course focuses on process skills and not simply a memorization of facts.
+As such, students should be self-motivated and be able to work both independently and collaboratively in order to solve problems.
+Due to the nature of he course, students are expected to complete homework outside class

+Please note: Upon successful completion of this course students will earn college credit while simultaneously satisfying the high school's Government requirement.
+Students must earn a "A" or "B" in the course to be exempt from the Government End of Course Exam.

-Prerequisite: Acceptance in College Credit Plus 3 Sem.
+Prerequisite: Acceptance in College Credit Plus

+3 Sem.
 Hrs.
 SSCC -1 Credit

-AMERICAN GOVERNMENT-SSCC PSCI 1105
+PSCI 2207 State and Local Government